 Best Skimo Race Skins

 What we like: Simple ultralight design with excellent glide.

-What we don’t: Purpose-built for ski racers—for wider-width backcountry skins, look elsewhere.
+What we don’t: Purpose-built for ski racers and therefore comes with limitations.

-Half a pound for a pair of skins?
+Less than half a pound for a pair of skins?
 No, that’s not a misprint.
-Purpose-built for skimo and randonnée racers, the Pomoca Race Pro 2.0 skins glide faster and farther than the nylon and mixed-nylon competition, and you’ll barely notice they’re on your skis or in your pack.
-Additionally, unlike the GlideLite above, Pomoca’s glue is easy to work with and comes apart with minimal effort.
-This is especially important during a race when saving energy and time could mean the difference between a win and finishing DFL (dead freakin’ last).
+Purpose-built for skimo racers, the 100% mohair Pomoca Race Pro 2.0 skins glide faster and farther than the nylon and mixed-nylon competition, and you’ll barely notice they’re on your skis—or in your pack, since they're compact enough to stuff into a skimo race suit (or a fanny pack).
+Pomoca’s glue is easy to work with and comes apart with minimal effort, and the simple attachment system at the tip (there is no tail attachment) is easy to grip and rip during a race transition.
+In short, these skins will save you energy and critical seconds in a skimo race setting.

 See the Pomoca Race Pro 2.0 Skins